Code Inspection: Specify string culture explicitly

 While one might think that an

-int is culture-invariant, this is in fact not the case: for example, in this case, the negative sign that gets rendered if the value is negative can be different depending on culture (this value can also be customized via the Region and Language settings in Windows).
+float is culture-invariant, this is in fact not the case: for example, the decimal separator can be different depending on culture.
 As a result, it often makes sense to specify either a specific culture (for example, the

 Thread.CurrentThread.CurrentCulture) or an invariant culture